AgregoreWeb/website/docs/tutorials/process.md

 ### Process

  1. Describe the idea briefly
- 2. Create at least (at most?) one user story
+ 2. Create at least one user story
     - e.g. Sammy wants to keep notes on recipes.
 They go to ipns://cooknot.es to start a notebook.
 From here they can search for recipes to notate.
 When they select a recipe a not with the date and a link to the recipe is created
  3. Outline your concept.
 This could be the app ux, architecture, a description, a wireframe or mockups;
     - This should define what the prototype needs to have at a minimum (think about what accomplishes the goal vs. what you can do in two weeks!).